OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 <br>

 ### File Hosting
 Internally, OpeningDETAIL uses [GitHub](https://github.com/) for file sharing and version tracking of files.
-Although it is not required that [our clients] use Github, if they so choose, they are welcome to sync our the project [repo](https://en.wikipedia.org/wiki/Repository_(version_control)) at any time.
+Although it is not required that [our client] use Github, if they so choose, they are welcome to sync our the project [repo](https://en.wikipedia.org/wiki/Repository_(version_control)) at any time.

 Although there is a slight learning curve to its use, more graphical interfaces, such as Github's [desktop client](https://desktop.github.com/), make it a little easier to sync files.